 Parser

-A parser that reads HTMLs downloaded from Pacer.gov and breaks them up into JSON format.
+A parser that reads HTMLs downloaded from PACER and breaks them up into JSON format.

 Usage